Christopher Scolese

-Christopher J. Scolese is an American engineer and intelligence official serving as the director of the National Reconnaissance Office.
+Christopher J. Scolese is an American engineer and intelligence official who served as the director of the National Reconnaissance Office.
 He was appointed the 19th director of the National Reconnaissance Office (DNRO) on August 1, 2019.
 Scolese was sworn into office on August 5, 2019.
+He retired from public service on July 10, 2026.

 Education

 Scolese holds a Bachelor of Sciences degree in electrical and computer engineering from the University at Buffalo (1978); a master's degree in electrical and computer engineering from George Washington University (1982); and a Ph.D. in systems engineering from George Washington University, Washington, D.C.
 (2016).
 He was awarded an honorary doctorate by the University at Buffalo in 2015.